 SUMMARY:

-Correction of chromatic shifts in three-dimensional multicolor fluorescence microscopy images is crucial for quantitative data analyses.
-This protocol is developed to measure and correct chromatic shifts in biological samples through acquisition of suitable reference images and processing with free software, Chromagnon.
+Correction of chromatic shifts in three-dimensional (3D) multicolor fluorescence microscopy images is crucial for quantitative data analyses.
+This protocol is developed to measure and correct chromatic shifts in biological samples through acquisition of suitable reference images and processing with the open-source software Chromagnon.

 ABSTRACT:

 Quantitative multicolor fluorescence microscopy relies on the careful spatial matching of color channels acquired at different wavelengths.
 Due to chromatic aberration and the imperfect alignment of cameras, images acquired in each channel may be shifted, and magnified, as well as rotated relative to each other in any of the three dimensions.
 With the classical calibration method, chromatic shifts are measured by multicolor beads attached to the surface of a coverslip, and a number of software are available to measure the chromatic shifts from such calibration samples.
-However, chromatic aberration can, vary with depth, change with observation conditions and be induced by a biological sample itself, hindering determination of the true amount of chromatic shift in the sample of interest and across the volume.
-Correcting chromatic shifts at higher accuracy is particularly relevant for super-resolution microscopy where only slight chromatic shifts may alter the interpretation of multicolor images.
-We have developed methods to measure and correct chromatic shifts in samples in 3D using our open-source, free software, Chromagnon.
-Here we provide a detailed protocol to correct the chromatic shifts using our approach.
-The protocol includes special requirements for sample preparation, data acquisition, and software processing to measure chromatic shifts in biological samples of interest.
+However, chromatic aberration can vary with depth, change with observation conditions and be induced by the biological sample itself, thus hindering determination of the true amount of chromatic shift in the sample of interest and across the volume.
+Correcting chromatic shifts at higher accuracy is particularly relevant for super-resolution microscopy where only slight chromatic shifts may affect quantitative analyses and alter the interpretation of multicolor images.
+We have developed an open-source software Chromagnon and accompanying methods to measure and correct 3D chromatic shifts in biological samples.
+Here we provide a detailed application protocol that includes special requirements for sample preparation, data acquisition, and software processing to measure chromatic shifts in biological samples of interest.

 INTRODUCTION: